merkleID/covid-domains/README.md

-Now protecting your browsin experience from 67948 domains Now protecting your browsin experience from 67958 domains Now protecting your browsin experience from 67966 domains
+Now protecting your browsin experience from 67948 domains Now protecting your browsin experience from 67958 domains Now protecting your browsin experience from 67966 domains Now protecting your browsin experience from 67976 domains